mbrezu/Shovel/ClGettingStarted.md

-Since we need to return something to the client and the transferred amount isn't interesting enough (the client already knows it), we assume that our transaction on the server simply places the transfer orders in a bank transaction queue (which is then verified - maybe by humans), and we return to the client the date of the bank transaction deadline (by that date the bank guarantees the transfer is actually executed).
+Since we need to return something to the client and the transferred amount isn't interesting enough (the client already knows it), we assume that our transaction on the server simply places the transfer orders in a bank transaction queue (which is then verified and executed - maybe by humans), and we return to the client the date of the bank transaction deadline (by that date the bank guarantees the transfer is actually executed).

 A simplified simulated setup:

-    (defvar *transfer-ready* nil)
     (defun get-source-account-no () 2)
     (defun get-destination-account-no () 4)
     (defun get-amount () 1)
     (defun go-to-server ()
-      (setf *transfer-ready* t)
       (values :null :nap))

-The four `get-*` functions provide some test data. `go-to-server` marks the transfer as ready to go to server.
+The `get-*` functions provide some test data. `go-to-server` marks the transfer as ready to go to server.
 By returning a second value of `:nap`, it signals the Shovel VM to go to sleep.
-We need `*transfer-ready*` (or another way to signal to the Shovel VM host that `go-to-server` actually executed) because the VM may have gone to sleep because of an exceeded CPU quota and we want to be sure that we actually executed the ShovelScript program up to and including the call to `go-to-server`.

 We use global variables to simulate the communication between the client and server:

     (defvar *sent-bytecode* nil)
-    (defvar *sent-sources* nil)
     (defvar *sent-state* nil)

-It is not mandatory to send the sources, but the error messages will make more sense if the source is included.

 The client to server call is simulated by setting these variables on the 'client' side and reading them on the 'server' side.
 The server to